Home

 Alice spent her final years in Catskill, Greene County, NY.

-She passed away on July 30, 1923, at the home of her brother William "Langdon" Hayden in Alexandria Bay, NY.
-She was age 53.
-Following a funeral at her mother's home, led by Rev. Dr. S. DeLancey Townsend, of All Angels' Episcopal Church, her remains were laid to rest in the prominent family mausoleum at Kensico Cemetery near White Plains, seen here
+Following a funeral at her mother's home, led by Rev. Dr. S. DeLancey Townsend, of All Angels' Episcopal Church, her remains were laid to rest in the prominent family mausoleum at Kensico Cemetery near White Plains.

-[Note -- a distant cousin buried at Kensico was Michael H. Liady, husband of Helen Purinton, in 1909.]
+[Note -- a distant cousin also buried at Kensico was Michael H. Liady, husband of Helen Purinton, in 1909.]

 Raymond passed away in Seymour on Feb.
 5, 1934.
 The funeral was held at the family residence, followed by burial in the French family plot in Union Cemetery in Seymour.

-~ Son Carlos Hayden French ~
+~ Son Carlos Hayden "Carlo" French ~

 The day after Christmas 1946, Carlos was named in a legal advertisement printed in the Catskill Examiner-Recorder as an heir-at-law of his late uncle, Cotton Allen Hayden.
 At the time, his address was given as 42 Westwood Road, West Hartford, CT, and he would have been age 54.

-Carlos passed away in a convalescent home in Hartford at the age of 69 on June 13, 1962.
+Carlos passed away in a convalescent home in West Hartford at the age of 69 on June 13, 1962.
 He was survived by eight grandchildren.

 Hartford, in the 1930s